Close Banner

 Universal's Attraction Assistance Pass - Velocicoaster width=

-You should still use Universal's Attraction Assistance Pass for those attractions that do not offer Universal Express, which includes Hagrid’s Magical Creatures Motorbike Adventure at Universal's Islands of Adventure.
+You should still use Universal's Attraction Assistance Pass for those attractions that do not offer Universal Express, which includes Hagrid’s Magical Creatures Motorbike Adventure at Universal Islands of Adventure.
+Using Single Rider lines is another time-saving option!

 Universal's Attraction Assistance Pass - Guest Services desk with smiling team member